 In November, Roper’s criminal defense attorney, David Glassman of North Marlton, filed to delay Morgan’s civil lawsuit against Wal-Mart stating that the upcoming suit would violate his client’s rights under the Fifth Amendment against self-incrimination.
 Roper is not a party in the civil lawsuit against Wal-Mart but explains that any depositions of witnesses and other forms of discovery will provide information that would not normally be discoverable in the criminal matter and could give way to Roper’s strategy in his criminal case.

-The request for delay of the civil suit will be decided by U.S. District Judge, Michael Shipp, on December 15, 2014.
+The request for a delay of the civil suit will be decided by U.S. District Judge, Michael Shipp, on December 15, 2014.

 A car accident can be devastating especially if the accident was caused by another driver and you have suffered serious injuries or death.
 This is why it is so important to find out what your rights are and what type of compensation you deserve.